choria-io/puppet-mcollective/README.md

 Configuring Server and Client
 -----------------------------

+In general you should not need to change settings, if your PuppetDB, Puppet Server or NATS is not on the host `puppet` it's recommended you use SRV records to configure where these parts live, otherwise refer to the [Choria Wiki](https://github.com/ripienaar/mcollective-choria/wiki) for a guide on configuring security, connector and discovery.

 Server and Client settings are managed using Hiera data and these keys are set up for deep hash merging using look up strategies.
 It's free form and generally there aren't specific